Requirements for the Major in Philosophy (for the class of 2016 and beyond)

 Requirements for the Minor in Philosophy (for the class of 2016 and beyond)

-The minor consists of five courses, which must include Philosophy 2111 and 2112, one other course from the group numbered in the 2000s, and one course from the group numbered in the 3000s.
+The minor consists of five courses, which must include Philosophy 2111 and 2112, one other course from the intermediate group (numbered 2000–2969), and one course from the advanced group (numbered 3000–3969).
 The fifth course may be from any level.
-Students must earn grades of C- or better in courses to be counted toward the minor.
+Unless an exception is made by the Department, a course that counts toward the minor must be taken for a letter grade (not CR/D/F), and the student must earn a grade of C- or better.

 Independent Study and Honors